 And of course, just doing a BEFORE and AFTER shot isn’t enough.
 I actually shot a video of the whole project.
 Please feel free to check it out and share!
 (And don’t forget to SUBSCRIBE to my YouTube channel).

-Q. How do I paint a faux finish to make my brick still look like brick?
+Q. How do I paint a faux finish on my brick fireplace?

 This website has great instructions on doing a faux finish to cover up dark ugly brick and to still make it look like brick.
 It recommends:

-1. Get a paint chip color card in tan or light brown and use one of the colors as your base coat.
+1. Get a paint chip color card in tan or light brown (see paint code above) and use it as your base coat.
 Look at my YouTube video on how to paint an old brick fireplace for an idea of the shade of beige I used.

 2. Whichever color you use as your base coat, take the lighter color on the card, and take the darker color below it, and each color will get mixed with glaze.
 You could probably use this glaze from Home Depot.

 3. Go over the base coat with the darker glaze mix.

 4. Next, go over with the lighter glaze mix.

 Q: How much paint will I need?

 A: If your fireplace is huge like mine, you will probably need a gallon of the Brick and Mason paint listed above.